wadholm/microblog/ansible/README.md

 If you then get an error about "ssh and ControlSocket/permission denied for cp/ssh" add it again.
 You can read about the problem here, https://stackoverflow.com/a/41698903.
 There are supposed to be fixes for it but i can't get them to work.

-You can also try to uncomment the line `# pipelining                  = True` to see if it still works.
+You can also try to add the line `pipelining                  = True`, last in the file, to see if it still works.
 If it works Ansible should be faster.